Request Free, One-on-one Academic Assessment

 Tutors that are highly-qualified K-12 and university educators

-SchoolTutoring Academy’s tutoring programs for Milwaukie students start with a free academic assessment with an Academic Director.
-Our flagship tutoring programs are available for $199.99/month which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+SchoolTutoring Academy’s tutoring programs for Milwaukie students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.

 Milwaukie District Curriculum Used in Our In-Home Tutoring Programs

 The Milwaukie schools strive to educate students by keeping then engaged and inspired.
 The foundation of their curriculum is the Oregon Department of Educations standards.
 These, plus the creative thinking by the teachers, help the students be prepared for the world after graduation.
 The technology curriculum has also become more robust; students learn how to work with current technologies, identify the ways in which technology has helped advance society, and also learn about the ethical use of technology.